 YUNIE’S RETRO SALON

-Yunie Kebab lies in the heart of Madrid’s university area and gets a huge amount of custom from in-the-know students.
+Because Yunie Kebab lies in the heart of Madrid’s university area, it gets a huge amount of custom from in-the-know students.
 Everything on the menu is cheap, tasty and nostalgic, mixing no-frills food with a proper dining experience.
-Here are just some of the dishes on the menu:

 - Address: Calle de Meléndez Valdés, 64